pritisolanki/HackathonApp/README.md

 ### appcodebase

-    This folder contains a bare minimum working app for iConnect You can run this project on your local environment by going to the project directory and then running 'npm start' command
+    This folder contains a bare minimum working app for iConnect

 ### datascience

     This folder contains scripts and model which team developed during challenge